Prerequisite/Corequisite Key

 Contemporary Topics in Health and Physical Education

-3 credit hours
+3 to 3 credit hours

 This course is designed to assist the student who is preparing to teach.
 Students have the opportunity to research specific topics related to health and wellness.
 Attention is given to relating course content to student's major area of study when possible.
-Offered spring.
+Offered fall and spring.

 PE 117